kailash-manasarovar/statement/docs/timeline/2023/april.md

 - It's clear everyone knows what's going on and no-one is going to communicate with me directly about it.
 - Since 1989, I have spent my life feeling like the people around me know more about me than I do.
-- Turns out, this was, and is, true.
+- Turns out this was, and is, true.
 - In April 2023, this feeling becomes excruciatingly stressful.
-- It feels like a full assault on my whole person.
+- It feels like I'm enduring a full and continued assault on my whole person.
 - My inner warrior emerges, again.

 ![Garbure](../../content/tweets/garbure-april.png)